muratk3n/thirdwave/en/README.md

 ---

-A lot of humor shared here is the type where tech types decompress with; after paying attn to hair splitting detail for an extended period of time, something like a rapping [dog](https://youtu.be/0ZUHqH4rDTg?t=17) becomes hilarious.
+A lot of humor shared here is the kind tech types decompress with;
+after paying attn to hair splitting detail for an extended period of time, something like a rapping [dog](https://youtu.be/0ZUHqH4rDTg?t=17) becomes hilarious.

 ---